51 YEARS !!!!

 reading this you probably have.
 You know that a regular 15.5 gallon "half barrel" [i.e. a

-full keg] weighs 130lbs. for the beer, plus 30lbs for the steel container, totals 160lbs!
+full keg] weighs 130lbs. for the beer, plus 30lbs for the steel container, and totals 160lbs!

 A party of 5, or 50 can appreciate a private spot.